cloudflare/cloudflare-docs-engine/src/content/runtime-apis/kv.md

 #### Creating expiring keys

 We talked about the basic form of the `put` method above, but this call also has an optional third parameter.
 It accepts an object with optional fields that allow you to customize the behavior of the `put`.
-In particular, you can set either `expiration` or `expirationTtl`, depending on how you would like to specify the key's expiration time.
-In other words, you'd run one of the two commands below to set an expiration when writing a key from within a Worker:
+In particular, you can set either `expiration` or `expirationTtl`, depending on how you would like to specify the key’s expiration time.
+In other words, you’d run one of the two commands below to set an expiration when writing a key from within a Worker:

 <Definitions>